openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-gauge.md

 > **Note:**
 >
 > If the difference between the start and end angles is too small, abnormal rendering may occur.
-Please use reasonable start and end angle positions.
+Ensure reasonable start and end angle positions.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full